 In a human rights context the total expulsion from humankind or exclusion humiliation - a fate that is seen as illegitimate and unfathomably painful - is the form in which humiliation expresses itself even if no killing is carried out.
 This is the reason why humiliation is so much more hurtful in a human rights context than in a traditional honor context.
-This is the background for why practices of humiliation that before where "normal" and far from traumatic such as beating and "breaking the will," at present acquire medical labels such as that of victimhood or trauma.65
+This is the background for why practices of humiliation that before where "normal" and far from traumatic such as beating and "breaking the will," at present acquire medical labels such as that of victimhood or trauma.

 Where are we?
-How we travel from the old honor order to the new dignity order

-We, the people living in the year 2003 in the Western world, you, the reader probably included, are not used to reflect on the transition that started 300 or 250 years ago, and we are certainly not aware of its profound significance.
-For us human rights are self-evident.
-They are "old news."
-The abolition of the legitimacy of humiliation in the name of human rights is something historic and far away.
+How we travel from the old honor order to the new dignity order in the name of human rights is something historic and far away.
 Human rights ideals are for many of us in the Western world something that needs attention in Africa, or India, or other far-flung places, and more often than not we are reminded of human rights only when we hear horror stories as to how they are violated somewhere far away.
 This is, at least for many of us in the Western world our only link with the human rights revolution.
 We vaguely remember that slavery has been abolished some time ago, we usually know that Apartheid was overthrown more recently, we may even know that bonded labor still is around today - we have heard about carpets made by enslaved children somewhere in poor countries, or shoes, or cloths - and we know about honor killings, too.
 Yet, we believe that all this does not concern our lives as Western citizens directly.